aws/aws-graviton-getting-started/perfrunbook/debug_system_perf.md

     3. Open up the JFR file with Mission Control
 2. Check for Garbage Collection (GC) behavior
     1. Longer collectionpauses,
-    2. Check if more objects/references are are live between collections compared to x86.
+    2. Check if more objects/references are live between collections compared to x86.
     3. The image below shows JMC’s GC pane, showing pause times, heap size and references remaining after each collection.
     ![](./images/jmc_example_image.png)
 4. The same information can be gathered by enabling GC logging and then processing the log output.
 Enter `-Xlog:gc*,gc+age=trace,gc+ref=debug,gc+ergo=trace` on the Java command line and re-start your application.